skarumbairam/LearningCasts/README.md

 ## What is Debouncing & Throttling?

-Both are techniques to stop unnecessary API calls which will put a lot of pressure on the server
+Both are techniques to stop unnecessary API calls which will put a lot of pressure on the server (idea is to limit the frequency of function execution).

 **Debouncing:**
 On the Flipkart eCommerce website, when you type a product name like 'Notebook', a small delay of approximately 300ms is introduced between each keystroke before making the API call for suggestions.
 This prevents API calls for every individual keystroke and instead sends a request after the user has stopped typing for a brief moment.